AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/view-recordings-as-a-learner.md

 # View session recordings as a Learner

-After a virtual classroom session ends, a recording becomes available on the course page.
+After a Live Hub session ends, a recording becomes available on the course page.
 As a Learner, you can watch the recording, browse AI-generated topics to navigate to specific sections, and review the time-stamped transcript alongside the video.

 ## Access the session recording

 Session recordings are available from the **Session Recordings** section on the course page.
 The recording link is typically available about **forty** minutes after the scheduled session end time.
 If you access the course page before processing is complete, the recording link does not appear.

+>[!NOTE]
+>
+>When an Instructor records a session, only the main session is included in the recording.
+Recording automatically pauses when participants move into breakout rooms and resumes when everyone returns to the main session.
+As a result, breakout room activities are not recorded.

 To access the recording: